CV

 - Undergraduate Research Opportunities Program (UROP), Research on Generative Recommendation Systems based on Large Language Models, advised by Prof. An Zhang Dec 2025 – Present

-- First Prize (Provincial Level), The 17th Chinese Mathematics Competitions (Non-Math Major, top 20) Oct 2025
+- First Prize (Provincial Level, Top 20), The 17th Chinese Mathematics Competitions, Non-Math Major Track Oct 2025

 - Silver Prize, Outstanding Undergraduates Scholarship Sept 2025